Face The Outdoors

 Do you offer refunds if I don't see the northern lights?

-Aurora Commitment: No sighting = free return visit during your trip
+โœ“ Aurora Commitment: No aurora observed = free return visit during your current Fairbanks trip, subject to availability

-Free Rescheduling: Need to change dates?
-Reschedule anytime within 12 months at no cost
+โœ“ Free Rescheduling: Need to change dates?
+Reschedule anytime within 12 months at no cost, subject to availability

-Weather Refund: If severe weather forces us to cancel, you get a full refund
+โœ“ Weather Refund: If severe weather forces us to cancel and we can't reschedule, you receive a full refund of the tour price plus FareHarbor processing fees

 When and where to see the aurora